barbosa89/vue-table/README.md

 }
 ```

-- user-data: Array|Object data from user.
+- **user-data**: Array|Object data from user.
 If the prop is an array, a list without controls is printed.
 If the prop is an object, the Laravel pagination variables are assigned:

 ```js
 {